NEMCO Motorsports: Car No. 87 history

-Car No. 88, 87 results
+Car No. 87 results

 Car No. 88 history

+The No. 88 car debuted in 1989 at North Carolina Speedway as the No. 88 Buick with Nemechek finishing 33rd after an engine failure.

-The No. 88 car debuted in 2001 at California Speedway with Jeff Fuller as the driver.
+The No. 88 car returned in 2001 at California Speedway with Jeff Fuller as the driver.
 He started 40th and finished 42nd after an early vibration problem.
 The car returned at Daytona in 2002 with Fuller as the driver.
 He started fifth, but finished 42nd after being involved in a wreck early in the race.
 He ran again that year at Talladega, but crashed again and finished 40th.
 Fuller and Nemechek ran three races apiece in the No. 88 the following year, finishing last in each one, while Reutimann had a sixth-place finish at Michigan Speedway.

 In 2004, Fuller moved to the No. 88 virtually full-time.
 Despite the full-time schedule, Fuller did not finish a race all year long, his best finish being a 35th at Nazareth Speedway.
 Nemechek and Wally Dallenbach Jr. drove one race apiece in the car during that season.

 In 2005, the team's owners points were transferred to the 7 car's, which were sold to GIC-Mixon Motorsports.

 The No. 88 team is now currently used by JR Motorsports, since 2005.